Wendell business owner weighs in on possibility of downtown social district - NewsBreak

 District East owner redeveloping ShoppingTown seeks help in takeover of old Sears, Macy's

-OHB ReDev unveiled more details of its $50 million plan to redevelop the former ShoppingTown Mall site in Dewitt, but a company official said they will need an assist from the local government.
-The developers were selected by Onondaga County in a competitive RFP process over a year ago, and...
+OHB ReDev unveiled more details of its $50 million plan to redevelop the former ShoppingTown Mall site in Dewitt, but a company official says they will need an assist from the local government.
+The developer bought the property from Onondaga County a year ago, calling the new site District East,...

 RELATED LOCAL CHANNELS